 Medical marijuana is may offer potential benefits for those with chronic pain, inflammation, and occasionally in patients with severe seizures.
 CBD and THC have almost similar possible benefits.
 However, CBD is generally more preferred over THC for its lack of euphoric effects.

 In fact, in 2018, the release of the first prescription drug containing CBD, Epidiolex, was approved by the FDA.
 Epidiolex relieves rare disorders such as epilepsy.

 - Mental disorders

 - Muscle spasticity

-Many still consider marijuana forbidden, but more people are beginning to recognize the potential health benefits it can provide.
-It even has the potential to replace addictive painkillers that often come with side effects of their own!
+Many still consider marijuana forbidden, but more people are beginning to recognize the potential health benefits it may promote.
+It even may have the potential to replace addictive painkillers that often come with side effects of their own!

 While many ingredients are used in medical marijuana, CBD and THC are the most common.
-Their health benefits, as indicated, vary and are significant to anyone living in pain.
+Their health benefits, as indicated, may vary and may be significant to anyone living in pain.
 So, are you interested?
-Learn more about how medical marijuana can be of to you.
+Learn more about how medical marijuana may have the potential to support you.
 Fill out the form below.